 master was changed by someone else before you messed up

-So, just before you did
+So, let’s say that just before you performed

 master now looks nothing like your local copy.
 You can no longer do